2011 Iran RQ-170 capture: Capture of the drone

-A Christian Science Monitor article relates an Iranian engineer's assertion that the drone was captured by jamming both satellite and land-originated control signals to the UAV, causing the UAV to fall back to GPS autopilot.
+An article in The Christian Science Monitor relates an Iranian engineer's assertion that the drone was captured by jamming both satellite and land-originated control signals to the UAV, causing the UAV to fall back to GPS autopilot.
 Iran followed up by a GPS spoofing attack that fed the UAV false GPS data to make it land in Iran at what the drone thought was its home base in Afghanistan.
-Stephen Trimble from FlightGlobal assumes UAV guidance could have been targeted by 1L222 Avtobaza radar jamming and deception system supplied to Iran by Russia.
+UAV guidance could have been targeted by Avtobaza radar jamming and deception system supplied to Iran by Russia.
 In an interview for Nova, U.S. retired Lt.
-General David Deptula also said "There was a problem with the aircraft and it landed in an area it wasn't supposed to land".
+General David Deptula said "There was a problem with the aircraft and it landed in an area it wasn't supposed to land".

-American aeronautical engineers dispute this, pointing out that as is the case with the MQ-1 Predator, the MQ-9 Reaper, and the Tomahawk, "GPS is not the primary navigation sensor for the RQ-170...
+American aeronautical engineers dispute this, pointing out that — as is the case with the MQ-1 Predator, the MQ-9 Reaper, and the Tomahawk missile — "GPS is not the primary navigation sensor for the RQ-170...
 The vehicle gets its flight path orders from an inertial navigation system".
 Inertial navigation continues to be used on military aircraft despite the advent of GPS because GPS signal jamming and spoofing are relatively simple operations.

 US acknowledgement

-On 5 December 2011, U.S. military sources confirmed that the remains of an RQ-170 had been captured by Iranian forces.
-Media reports indicated that various U.S. officials declined to confirm whether or not the drone in the video released by Iranian state television was authentic.
-On 8 December 2011, a senior U.S. official, speaking on condition of anonymity, told The Washington Post that the U.S. cannot be certain the drone shown was real because the U.S. does not have access to it, but also stated that "We have no indication that it was brought down by hostile fire."
-A second senior U.S. military official said that a major question is how the drone could have remained "virtually intact," given the high altitude from which it is said to have crashed.
-U.S. Navy Captain John Kirby, a Pentagon spokesman, told a news conference on 8 December 2011 that Pentagon analysts were examining the video.
-Both Kirby and fellow spokesman George Little would not comment further on whether the U.S. military believed the drone was the one missing, both did say that the missing drone had not been recovered.
+On 5 December 2011, US military sources confirmed that the remains of an RQ-170 had been captured by Iranian forces.
+Media reports indicated that various US officials declined to confirm whether or not the drone in the video released by Iranian state television was authentic.
+On 8 December 2011, a senior US official, speaking on condition of anonymity, told The Washington Post that the US cannot be certain the drone shown was real because the US does not have access to it, but also stated that "We have no indication that it was brought down by hostile fire."
+A second senior US military official said that a major question is how the drone could have remained "virtually intact," given the high altitude from which it is said to have crashed.
+US Navy Captain John Kirby, a Pentagon spokesman, told a news conference on 8 December 2011 that Pentagon analysts were examining the video.
+Both Kirby and fellow spokesman George Little would not comment further on whether the US military believed the drone was the one missing, both did say that the missing drone had not been recovered.
 Later that day, CBS reported that the US officials had confirmed in private the authenticity of the drone shown by the Iranians.

-On 6 December 2011, U.S. officials acknowledged that a drone crashed in or near Iranian airspace and that this belonged to the CIA and not to ISAF as was earlier stated.
-U.S. officials did not state that the drone shown on Iranian television was actually a real RQ-170 (which has been public knowledge since 2009).
+On 6 December 2011, US officials acknowledged that a drone crashed in or near Iranian airspace and that this belonged to the CIA and not to ISAF as was earlier stated.
+US officials did not state that the drone shown on Iranian television was actually a real RQ-170 (which has been public knowledge since 2009).